telerik/winforms-docs/telerik-presentation-framework/layout/predefined-layout-panels/imageandtextlayoutpanel.md

 {{endregion}}

 1. In order to be able to use our ImageAndTextLayoutPanelElement, we can either add it in an existing RadControl, or encapsulate it in a new RadControl descendant:
-            #_[C#]_

 {{source=..\SamplesCS\TPF\Layouts\PredefinedLayoutPanels\ImageAndTextLayoutPanelElement.cs region=imageAndTextControl}}
 {{source=..\SamplesVB\TPF\Layouts\PredefinedLayoutPanels\ImageAndTextLayoutPanelElement.vb region=imageAndTextControl}}